rxavier/econuy/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-econuy: wrangling Uruguay economic data so you don't have to
+econ_uy
 ===============================================================

+Wrangling Uruguay economic data so you don't have to.

 .. contents::
    :local: